 Of the octopus breeds, the California two-spot standouts in several ways.
 For one thing, it’s the blue spots they have around their eyes.
 These vary in shape and are where this species gets its name.
 Although they are always blue, the shade can vary from one animal to the next.

 While their mantle measures around 7-inches in length, their arms can grow to as long as 25-inches.
 Despite their size, though, they tend to live just 65-feet underwater, making it easier for interactions between humans and them to occur.

 6. Atlantic Pygmy

-We’ve looked at the biggest, so it’s only fitting that we also look at one of the smallest types, of the more than 300 species there are in the world.
+We’ve looked at the biggest, so it’s only fitting that we also look at one of the smallest types of animals found in the ocean, of the more than 300 species there are in the world.
 The Atlantic Pygmy measures approximately 5 1/2-inches, with around 3-inches or more of that accounting for the length of its tentacles.
 Adults weigh just 1-ounce.

 Given its miniature stature, it can use some truly inspiring places for hiding from predators.
 One of the favorites of the species is clamshells.
 Once safely in place, they use the sand around their hideout to protect themselves.

 Generally, although it like all breeds, can change its pigments, this colorful octopus is most commonly found sporting a green and blue coloring that is very eye-catching.
 Often, they are mistaken for the Common Octopus.
 The easiest way to tell them apart, though, is the eyes.
 Caribbean Reef octopus have dark circles around their eyes.